f4thom/Dwarf_Fortress_FUN/The Infinite land/OtungGmamgoz, Shockdragon.md

 Immediately, within the first month, the Dwarf Sazir Idomistem died of starvation.
 As of 20th Limestone, 50, the body has been missing for a week.

-On the 15th of Timber 50, Sazir came back to haunt the fortress.
+On the 15th of Timber 50, an apprition of the Dwarf Metob came back to haunt the fortress and was put to rest on the 23rd of Moonstone, 50.